ferrous-systems/Squares/readme.md

 ![checker board](https://github.com/ferrous-systems/Squares/blob/wip/example%20images/4.png " ")

 This can be used to signal viewers that something else will happen on the screen, or to just reset the grid.
-Hitting `b` on the computer, the program is running on,  will pause the animation without clearing the screen.
+Hitting `B` on the computer, the program is running on,  will pause the animation without clearing the screen.
 Hitting `return` will clear the screen without pausing the animation.